-- Providing retail customers with mortgage loans, (internet) savings, bank annuities, bancassurance and retail investment products - National player, with coverage of all Dutch regions, operating under a strong and well-known household name, Nationale-Nederlanden

-Mortgages: significant experience in origination and servicing

-- Nationale-Nederlanden's track record in in-house mortgage loan origination, servicing and arrears management goes back to 1963 - In 2020, NN Bank introduced Woonnu, a 100% subsidiary of NN Bank, that supports sustainable living with a discount on mortgage interest for homes with a high energy label (A and B) - Originated EUR 4.7bn of mortgage loans in 2023 compared with EUR 8.7bn in 2022.
-In total NN Bank serviced EUR 55.8bn of mortgage loans at 31 December 2023 - Mortgage loans distributed via intermediaries. - No branch network - Offering reset tenors in range 1 month to 30 years
+- Providing retail customers with mortgage loans, (internet) savings, bank annuities, bancassurance and retail investment products - National player, with coverage of all Dutch regions, operating under a strong and well-known household name Nationale-Nederlanden and Woonnu - Mortgages: significant experience in origination and servicing - Nationale-Nederlanden's track record in in-house mortgage loan origination, servicing and arrears management goes back to 1963 - In 2020, NN Bank introduced Woonnu, a mortgage proposition that supports sustainable living with a discount on mortgage interest for homes with a high energy label (A and B) - Originated EUR 1.8bn of mortgage loans in 1H24 compared with EUR 2.2bn in 1H23.
+In total NN Bank serviced EUR 55.4bn of mortgage loans at 30 June 2024 - Mortgage loans distributed via intermediaries. - No branch network - Offering reset tenors in range 1 month to 30 years

-Market share 2023 mortgage origination in the Netherlands1
+Market share 1H24 mortgage origination in the Netherlands1

-2 Savings: savings on demand and pension savings are two strong pillars

-- Savings on demand and fixed-term deposits (EUR 7.4bn): - o Consumers save mainly to build a buffer against unforeseen expenses - Low-cost online savings platform - Fiscal-driven pension savings, called bank annuities (EUR 7.1bn): - supplementary pension savings: tax-incentivised annuities on a blocked savings account up to pension date - supplementary pension benefits: pay-out of built-up pension savings (annuity) over time - Stable funding source
+- 2 Savings: savings on demand and pension savings are two strong pillars - Savings on demand and fixed-term deposits (EUR 7.6bn): - o Consumers save mainly to build a buffer against unforeseen expenses - Low-cost online savings platform - Fiscal-driven pension savings, called bank annuities (EUR 7.5bn): - supplementary pension savings: tax-incentivised annuities on a blocked savings account up to pension date - supplementary pension benefits: pay-out of built-up pension savings (annuity) over time - Stable funding source